marcusgreen/moodle-gradereport_rubrics/README.md

 Copyright (C) 2021 [Brickfield Education Labs](https://www.brickfield.ie/)

 ## What is the Rubrics report? ##
-The Rubrics report module for Moodle is a plugin that enables a view of granular advanced grading results.
+The Rubrics report plugin allows teachers and managers to drill down past a student's overall advanced graded mark received, and to view all their students' grades and comments for all the criteria from the relevant rubric advanced grading.
 This is a course grade report which fits in with the navigation to standard Moodle course grade reports.

 ## Usage ##